wp-plugins/analytics360/README.txt

 = 1.2.7 =

 * Inclusion of wp-includes/rss.php switched to wp-includes/class-simplepie.php as rss.php was deprecated in WP 3.0.
-* Changed GeoMap to GeoChart for the world map widget.
+* Changed GeoMap to GeoChart for the world map widget as GeoMap has been deprecated.

 = 1.2.6 =